- If Ethernet keeps disconnecting on Windows 10 you won’t be able to browse the Web properly, so it’s crucial that you fix it.

 Ethernet cable connections are supposed to be more stable, however, some users have said on forums that their Ethernet connections keep disconnecting.

 For those users, Ethernet keeps disconnecting and reconnecting at regular intervals.
-If you need to fix a similar issue, check out these potential resolutions.
+If you need to fix a similar issue, we’ve got some potential resolutions.

 How can I fix Ethernet connection that keeps disconnecting?